 - Symbols - Allows you to show only the trades for certain, specific ticker symbols.
 You can select more than one ticker symbol.

-Under the "More" button as several other filtering options and features:
+Under the "More" button are several other filtering options and features:

 - Group by Symbol - When this option is selected, all trades for a specific symbol will be grouped and summed together in one line.
 A grouped line will have a small arrow to the left of the ticker symbol.
 You can click the arrow to expand this line to view the individual trades.

 - Show Open Positions - Allows you to include open positions (i.e. current holdings from the Prices view) in the report.
 The open positions will only be visible if the date range includes the current date.

 - Exclude Results from Shares Out - Checking this option will remove any items in the report that are a result of "Shares Out" transactions.
 "Shares Out" transactions represent transfers out of a portfolio and typically do not represent an actual gain/loss event.

 - Use Average Cost Basis - The cost basis used to compute the Gain/Loss will be done using the ACB method.
 You can read more about the ACB method and other cost basis calculations.

 There are also 2 actions for the report: